yvesago/glauth-ui-light/README.md

 ## Changelog

-Next v.4.x:
+v1.4.3:
   * Fix issue #4 with on password entropy.
 Thx to KaptinLin
   * Improve UI.
 Thx to KaptinLin
   * Add german translation.
 Thx to publicdesert
-  * More user fields Unix and Phone Numbers.
-Thx to loomanss (TODO: config options and tests)
+  * Add user unix fields

 v1.4.2:
   * Add spanish translations.
 Thx to Iago Sardiña.